 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult obgyn doctor about your specific condition.
 Only a trained, experienced board certified gynecologist in a specialized NYC gynecology center can determine an accurate diagnosis and proper treatment.

 Do you have questions about plastic vaginoplasty surgery or vaginal reconstruction procedure?
-Would like to schedule an appointment with an internationally recognized, best rated OBGYN specialist in Midtown NYC, Dr. Pedram Bral of Manhattan Women’s Health and Wellness, please contact our office for OBGYN consultation.
+Would like to schedule an appointment with an internationally recognized, best rated OBGYN specialist in Midtown NYC, Dr. Anat Zelmanovich of Manhattan Women’s Health and Wellness, please contact our office for OBGYN consultation.

 ☎ (212) 533-4575